apache/causeway-site/content/reference/externalized-configuration.md

                value="file:/usr/local/myapp/conf/shiro.ini"
                override="true" />

-> Note that Shiro is more flexible than Isis; it will accepts any URL, not only a filesystem directory.
+> Note that Shiro is more flexible than Isis; it will read its configuration from any URL, not just a directory on the local filesystem.

 ## <a name="log4j">Externalizing Log4j's Configuration</a>